d-bl/GroundForge/TesseLace-Index.md

 Virgin or Rose and bias variations
 ==================================

-See also the [Droste](Droste-effect) page, a twist more or less at the first step, alternate and you have another variation.
-The ID's for the stitches also will have more logic, though they don't stick to the underlying grid position.
+See also the [Droste](Droste-effect) page, a twist more or less at the first step or alternating stitches in one or two directions and you have another variation.
+The ID's for the stitches also will have more logic, though they won't stick to the underlying grid position.

 [![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/130.png)](https://d-bl.github.io/GroundForge/sheet.html?patch=5831%20-4-7;bricks&patch=-437%2034-7;bricks&patch=4830%20--77;bricks)
 [![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/129.png)](https://d-bl.github.io/GroundForge/sheet.html?patch=1483%208-48;bricks&patch=4831%20-488%203148%2088-4;checker)